michaelmacinnis/oh/README.md

 fexprs which, in turn, allow oh to be easily extended.
 In fact, much of oh is written in oh.

+For a detailed comparison to other Unix shells see: [Comparing oh to other Unix Shells](https://htmlpreview.github.io/?https://raw.githubusercontent.com/michaelmacinnis/oh/hyperpolyglot/doc/comparison.html)

 ## Installing

 With Go 1.5 or greater installed,